jalynnjk/maincharacter-react-digital-library/README.md

 - I want the ability to be shown books based on their similarity to other books... so that I can find new books I may be interested in reading

 ### MVP Goals
-- Upon loading, search results will display books based on randomly generated search
+> - Upon loading, search results will display books
-- If the search tab is clicked the page will display a search bar that can take user input and update displayed book results
+- Search bar that can take user input and update displayed book results
-- Infinite scroll feature that will continue to display further results as the user scrolls down
 - If author name is clicked on will generate new search results based on the author
 - Book details page will open when a book image or title is clicked on
 - Book details page will display book image (if one exists), title, and author(s), genres, and descriptions
 - If the discovery tab is clicked the page will display three slots that user can add books to from their search results
-- If the user clicks 'recommend' the page will open to the book details page of recommended book
+- If the user clicks 'discover' the page will open to the book details page of recommended book
 - Recommendation is made based on similarity to the books added to the discover slots

-### Stretch Goals
+### Contribution Guidelines
-- Create a database to store user information for the purpose of allowing users to add books to their library
+> - Better filtering of results to remove repeat books or books that don't have image/title/authors/etc
+- Refining the book recommendation algorithm